Impact

 Risk and Exploitability

-Because a device revision can trigger a kernel crash even in the absence of an attacker, the vulnerability is exploitable by anyone who can influence the device’s state (for example, by resetting the chip to enable pending interrupts).
-The likelihood of exploitation is low, with an EPSS score of less than 1%, yet the impact remains severe if achieved.
+Because a device revision can trigger a kernel crash even without an external attacker, the vulnerability can be exploited by anyone who can influence device’s state, such as by resetting the chip to enable pending interrupts.
+The EPSS score is less than 1%, indicating a low probability of exploitation, yet the impact remains severe if achieved.
+The CVSS score of 5.5 denotes moderate severity.
 The vulnerability is not listed in the CISA KEV catalog.
-The CVSS score is not disclosed, but the crash indicates high severity.
-Immediate patching is advised to prevent availability loss.
+The likely attack vector is inferred to be physical or firmware manipulation of the MCP23S08 device that sets interrupt‑on‑change bits before the kernel probes the device.

 OpenCVE Enrichment